StevenYam33/color-code-converter/README.md

 # How to use

 <p align="center">
-    Just simplely enter your color code in HEX, RGB, HSL, or CMYK format into the input field at the middle of the page.
+    Simply enter your color code in HEX, RGB, HSL, or CMYK format into the input field in the middle of the page.
 </p>

 # Accepted Color Formats